TUDelft-IN4303-2016/TUDelft-IN4303-2016.github.io/assignments/ms3/lab10.md

 {% include _toc.html %}

-In this lab, you develop a simple code generator, that generates Java bytecode from simple MiniJava programs, which only print integer constants in their main methods.
+In this lab, you extend your code generator to handle expressions, statements, methods without local parameters, and classes without fields.

 ## Overview

 ### Objectives

-1. Write a Jasmin program which prints `42`.
-2. Implement a code generator that transforms MiniJava programs into Java bytecode.
-The code generator should include
-    1. A transformation from MiniJava ASTs to Jasmin ASTs which handles MiniJava programs
+1. Write MiniJava programs and corresponding Jasmin programs which cover the following constructs:
-        * with only a main class
-        * with a single print statement
-        * with an integer constant expression.
-    2. A menu action which invokes the transformation and pretty-prints the Jasmin AST to concrete syntax.
-    3. A menu action which generates a Java class file instead of a Jasmin file.
-    4. A menu action which runs the program (challenge).
+    * all kinds of unary and binary expressions,
+    * object and array creation,
+    * `this` expressions,
+    * method calls without arguments,
+    * block statements,
+    * `if` statements,
+    * `while` statements,
+    * methods without parameters and local variables,
+    * classes without fields.
+2. Extend your code generator to handle these constructs.

 ### Submission

-You need to submit your MiniJava project with a pull request against branch `assignment10` on GitHub.
+You need to submit your MiniJava project with a pull request against branch `assignment11` on GitHub.
 The [Git documentation](/documentation/git.html#submitting-an-assignment) explains how to file such a request.

-The deadline for submission is December 6th, 23:59.
+The deadline for submissions is December 13th, 23:59.
 {: .notice .notice-warning}

 ### Grading

+You can earn up to 20 points for your example MiniJava programs and their corresponding Jasmin programs.
+We will focus on completeness and correctness of your examples.
-You can earn up to 20 points for your Jasmin program and up to 70 points for your code generator:
+Furthermore, you can earn up to 70 points for your code generator:

-* transformation (50 points)
+* transformation (55 points)
+    * classes (8 points)
+    * methods (7 points)
+    * statements (13 points)
-    * program (2 points)
+        * block statements (2 points)
+        * `if` statements (5 points)
+        * `while` loops (6 points)
+    * expressions (27 points)
+        * logic constants (1 point)
+        * unary expressions (5 points)
-    * main class (18 points)
+        * binary expressions  (14 points)
+        * object and array creation (1 point)
+        * `this` expressions (1 point)
-    * main method (13 points)
+        * method calls (5 points)
+* challenges (15 points)
+    * overlays (2 points)
-    * print statement (17 points)
+    * reusable method descriptors (3 points)
-* challenge (20 points)
+    * stack limits (10 points)

 You can earn up to 10 points for the quality of your code.
 We focus on readability in general, meaningful variable names and the consistent use of Stratego paradigms.
-We pay special attention on the treatment of lists in your code.
 We will consider the fact that Stratego is new to you.

 ### Early Feedback